-Attendance at the March 10th study abroad orientation is required to participate in this program.
-The prerequisite course is 1-credit IDIS 155 (GE-V and FC), which is offered on Thursdays from 5-7pm during the second half of spring semester.
+Attendance at the March 16th study abroad orientation is required to participate in this program.
+The prerequisite course is 1-credit of HIST 270 (GE-V and FC), which is offered on Thursdays from 5-7pm during the second half of spring semester.
 You will be doing some reading, research, and other academic preparation throughout fall semester.

-Upon successful completion of the course over summer, you will earn another 1 credit of IDIS 155.
+Upon successful completion of the course over summer, you will earn another 1 credit of HIST 270.

-For students in catalog years through 2015-16,

-IDIS 155 over summer fulfills GE-V and 1-credit of Foreign Culture upon successful program completion (students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
+For students in catalog years through 2015-16, HIST 270 over summer fulfills GE-V and 1-credit of Foreign Culture upon successful program completion (students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details).

-For students in catalog years 2016-17 and later, IDIS 155 over summer fulfills the Responsibility Outcome 2 (R2): Global Perspectives requirement upon completion of all course assignments.
+For students in catalog years 2016-17 and later, completion of all course assignments for HIST 270 over summer fulfills the Responsibility Outcome 2 (R2): Global Perspectives requirement.